 "Example is leadership."
 Albert Schweitzer

 Welcome to the exciting world of Commercial Recreation - "The Business of Leisure!"
 The World Tourism Organization has recently listed tourism as the world's largest industry.
 Las Vegas continues to build new and larger casinos, and Macau (China) has now matched Las Vegas in gaming revenue.
 Orlando theme parks have hit attendance records, new hotels are always being built and mega-events like the Olympics continue to attract millions of visitors.
 Electives in this area of the Recreation and Park Management Concentration focus on the basics of entrepreneurial businesses and the skills needed for working with for-profit , commercial recreation agencies (e.g., resorts, casinos, hotels, cruise lines , theme parks, event planners and travel agencies).
-Commercial Recreation, Tourism and Hospitality Management electives are:
+Courses for students interested in Commercial Recreation, Tourism and Hospitality Management may include:

 Course descriptions are available here